 Each egg contains six grams of protein, meaning that a breakfast cooked with two eggs will give you the metabolism-boosting benefits that you need to stay full and energetic all morning long.

-High protein foods like eggs can help you reduce your appetite and stay full enough that you don't need to snack between meals, which can prevent you from suffering a sugar crash from grabbing refined carbohydrate snacks when your energy reserves are low.
+High protein foods can help you reduce your appetite and stay full enough that you don't need to snack between meals, which can prevent you from suffering a sugar crash from grabbing refined carbohydrate snacks when your energy reserves are low.

-Eggs are a perfect source of protein to achieve this type of fullness.
+They're a perfect source of protein to achieve this type of fullness.

 Multiple studies have shown that eating meals containing eggs increases your feeling of fullness, even compared to eating meals that contain more calories.